- American Society for Healthcare Human Resources

 Mr. Hamer is the Chair of M&R's Pro Bono Committee, and is a member of M&R's Affordable Care Act Advisory Group.

-Mr. Hamer earned his J.D. from the University of Southern California, School of Law in 1995.
+Mr. Hamer earned his J.D. from the University of Southern California School of Law.
 While in law school, he served as a judicial extern to the Hon.
 Dorothy W. Nelson of the U.S. Court of Appeals for the Ninth Circuit.
-Mr. Hamer was conferred his B.A. in English from the University of Michigan in 1991.
+Mr. Hamer was conferred his B.A. in English from the University of Michigan.

 - Age Discrimination and Retaliation: A radiologist claimed that he had been discriminated against based on his age.
 During trial, Mr. Hamer filed a motion that resulted in dismissal of all claims of age discrimination and retaliation, convincing the court that the only issue for the jury to decide related to an alleged breach of contract.
 This substantially limited his client's potential liability.

 - Defense of Retaliation Claim: An employee claimed that he had been fired for using Family Medical Leave to visit a sick family member in the Philippines.
 By obtaining certain documentary evidence and deposition admissions, Mr. Hamer was able to show that the plaintiff had, in fact, been in the United States during the alleged leave.
 At trial, the plaintiff decided to drop the case after the defense made it clear that it had overwhelming evidence that the plaintiff had fraudulently claimed to have been out of country.

 - Labor Law: The Teamsters Union sought to represent a group of employees at a California public healthcare district.
 Mr. Hamer was able to limit the scope of the bargaining unit.
 Subsequently, during collective bargaining, he convinced the union to drop the vast majority of its demands regarding wage and benefit increases that were unacceptable to the district.